Network Structure and Naive Sequential Learning: Model

-In Section \ref{sec:Applications}, we will derive comparative statics with respect to the network structure.
-Because studying continuous changes in the network is more tractable than discrete changes, we extend our network model to allow non-integer weights on network edges.
+Agents are linked to all of their predecessors on a weighted network, with a lower-triangular adjacency matrix $M$ where all diagonal entries are equal to 0.
+For $i>j,$ the weight of the link from $i$ to $j$ is given by $M_{i,j}\in[0,1]$.
+The weights of the edges determine the relative importance agents place on others' actions in forming their beliefs.
+In Section \ref{sec:Applications}, we derive comparative statics with respect to the network structure.
+Because studying continuous changes in the network is more tractable than discrete changes, we consider a model that allows interior network weights.

-Henceforth our adjacency matrix entries can be real numbers $M_{i,j}$, which we usually take to lie in the interval $[0,1]$.
-Below we give two interpretations of non-integer weights implying that naive agents act according to the formula

-which is a version of Lemma \ref{lem:naive_behavior} where observed neighbor actions $(\tilde{a}_{j})_{j\in N_{i}}$ are assigned weights proportional to the corresponding link weights $(M_{i,j})_{j\in N_{i}}$.
-The underlying idea is that agents place more trust in or more emphasis on neighbors with whom their connections are stronger.